cailleach1310/ares-economy-plugin/readme.md

 #### /aresmush/game/config/website.yml
 Add a route to the top bar menu for the admin management page.
-This route is limited to admin and coder roles for now.
+Access to this route is limited to admin and coder roles.

 For example: